Back to Reports

 Bonitas Research has released a scathing report on Pets at Home Group Plc (LSE: PETS), alleging the UK pet care retailer concealed millions in trading loans to prop up failing joint ventures while artificially inflating its profits through a circular payment scheme.

-• Position: Bonitas Research holds a short position in PETS shares
+Position Disclosure: Bonitas Research holds a short position in Pets at Home Group (LSE: PETS).

 • Hidden Liabilities: Pets at Home concealed £34 million in trading loans to its joint ventures (JVs), with actual funding being 87% (FY'18) and 51% (FY'19) higher than reported